U.S. expects Islamic State to wield chemical weapons in Mosul...

 "We also fear, and there has been some evidence that ISIL might be using chemical weapons.
 Children, the elderly, disabled, will be particularly vulnerable,” Weiss said.

-Attacking Iraqi forces are still 12 to 30 miles from the city itself and U.S. officials believe that Islamic State is most likely to use chemical weapons later in the campaign, in what could be a difficult, protracted battle.
+Attacking Iraqi forces are still 12 to 30 miles (20 to 50 km) from the city itself and U.S. officials believe that Islamic State is most likely to use chemical weapons later in the campaign, in what could be a difficult, protracted battle.

 The leader of Islamic State was reported to be among thousands of hardline militants still in the city, suggesting the group would go to great lengths to repel the coalition.